 Want to Leave Early?
 Always Talk to the Cruise Line First

-You will want to still contact the cruise line and let them know of your plans.
 If they say that it is not allowed due to the PVSA, you might have to talk to a supervisor (the law does get confusing).
 You might also have to fill out some paperwork before disembarking.
+Keep in mind as well that legal or not, the cruise line may have a policy of not letting passengers debark early.

 Keep in mind that you will also have to incur the full cost of traveling back home, however you decide to do so.
 For most people, this means having to buy a plane ticket back home after their stay.
 It goes without saying that you can’t just hop on the next ship that comes to port to cruise back.
 Cruises just don’t work that way.